-Dear Colleague, We're delighted to invite you to San Francisco for one of the early childhood field’s most anticipated events—NAEYC’s 2013 National Institute for Early Childhood Professional Development.
+The NAEYC Professional Learning Institute was formerly known as the National Institute for Early Childhood Professional Development.
+Starting with the 2017 conference, the name was changed to reflect our goal of empowering the early learning workforce to be active participants in their own learning experience.
 At the Institute you’ll hear new ideas and fresh insights from early childhood experts and learn how you can make a greater impact in your program.
-(Read more.)

 Who should attend?

-NAEYC’s National Institute for Early Childhood Professional Development is designed for all early childhood professionals, including leaders who prepare, mentor, and support early childhood professionals, as well as program administrators, teacher educators, trainers, teachers, preschool teachers, and researchers.
+NAEYC’s Professional Learning Institute is designed for all early childhood professionals, including leaders who prepare, mentor, and support early childhood professionals, as well as program administrators, teacher educators, trainers, teachers, preschool teachers, and researchers.

 What will I learn?

 You will expand and deepen your early childhood knowledge base, develop skills that improve your professional preparation and practice, and sharpen your ability to use effective, active learning approaches.
-The theme for the 2013 Institute is Developmentally Appropriate Practice: The Next Era.
-In addition to theme-related sessions, the Institute also covers many other topics.
+In addition to sessions on advancing the profession, the Institute also covers many other topics, including the latest in professional development and preparation, systems administration, early learning research, best practices, and much more.

 What happens at Institute?